What Is Considered A Hostile Work Environment in Ohio

 Defining “Hostile Work Environment”

 The U.S. Equal Employment Opportunity Commission (EEOC) explains on its website that creating a hostile work environment or allowing a hostile work environment to persist without trying to improve the situation is a form of unlawful harassment.
-The commission than states, “Harassment becomes unlawful where 1) enduring the offensive conduct becomes a condition of continued employment, or 2) the conduct is severe or pervasive enough to create a work environment that a reasonable person would consider intimidating, hostile, or abusive.”
+The commission then states, “Harassment becomes unlawful where 1) enduring the offensive conduct becomes a condition of continued employment, or 2) the conduct is severe or pervasive enough to create a work environment that a reasonable person would consider intimidating, hostile, or abusive.”

 The terms “severe and pervasive” are extremely important.
 One-time jokes, gentle teasing, and bantering back and forth do not meet the legal standard for being deemed harassing behaviors.
 Even if a comment such as a racial slur is deeply offensive and hurtful, it will not support a hostile work environment lawsuit if the slur is spewed a single time.